 A good rain jacket for running has to strike a good balance between

 In the Winter months, your extremities can suffer in the cold.
 My hands in particular grumble, if it's raining.
-Being wet and moving them back and forth whilst running just sucks the heat out of them. wind chill.
+Being wet and moving them back and forth whilst running just sucks the heat out of them.
+Wind chill on blustery cold days is amplified if your gloves are soggy - they loose their insulating properties.

 There are waterproof socks available on the market too.
 Most are made from neoprene (wetsuit material).
 I've not tried them myself, but I know runners who have, and they swear by them.
 Sealskinz is one of the most well-known and highly recommended brands available.